Soarecos/VI/readme.md

 ## Notes

 This project includes a component that can be manipulated in the file to change the display of the component (image-text).
 On the '.tsx' file you can change the position of the text when you change the state of line 22.
-By default it's 'left', but you can change to 'right'
+By default it's 'left', but you can change to 'right'.

 ```bash
 @State() textPosition: 'left' | 'right' = 'left';
 ```